FierroPablo/Google/Quiz/Professional Cloud Architect/Analyzing and Optimizing Technical and Business Processes.md

 -Configure proper startup scripts for your VMs.
 _(Incorrect.
 Startup scripts ensure that your machines are properly configured and ready to run your app.
 They do not help with outages.)_

--Implement a managed instance group.
+**-Implement a managed instance group.**
+_(Correct!
+Managed instance groups offer scaling and autohealing that automatically replaces the instances that are not responding.)_

 -Create persistent disk snapshots.